fabricjs/fabric.js/CONTRIBUTING.md

 - **⛔ `dist`** \
 Commit changes to [source files](https://github.com/fabricjs/fabric.js/tree/master/src).
 Don't commit the generated [distribution files](https://github.com/fabricjs/fabric.js/tree/master/dist).
 - **Tests** \
-Tests are vital, invest time to extend them, see [TESTING](#-testing).
+PRs must be backed with relevant tests, follow [TESTING](#-testing).
 - **Docs** \
-Add relevant comments to your code if necessary using [JSDoc 3](https://jsdoc.app/).\
+Add relevant comments to your code if necessary using [JSDoc 3](https://jsdoc.app/) and update relevant guides.\
 The generated documentation can be found at [fabricjs.com](http://fabricjs.com/docs), see [DOCS](#🔎-improving-docs).
-- **One PR per feature/bug** \
+- **1️⃣ PR per feature/bug** \
 Create a new branch for every pull request.\
-If you want to do more than one thing, send multiple pull requests.
+If you want to do more than one thing, create multiple pull requests 💪.
-- **And there you go!** If you still have questions we're always happy to help.
+- **And there you go!** \
+If you still have questions we're always happy to help.